wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 The third-part crate [`coroutine`][rust-coroutine] provides stackful asymmetric coroutines.
 It is built upon the `context` crate (see below).

-It looks like this crate has not been maintained for quite some time.
-It depends on a deprecated feature `FnBox` which no longer exists in the current version of compiler.
+It looks like this crate has not been maintained for quite some time and it won't compile.
 I'll not do the task using the `coroutine` crate.
 If you are interested, their documentation contains some examples.

 [rust-coroutine]: https://docs.rs/coroutine/latest/coroutine/